Real-time Monocular Depth Estimation on Embedded Systems: Experiments

 \subsection{Implementation details}

-\paragraph{Hardware Platforms} We train our networks at a single NVIDIA RTX 3090 GPU with a 9 GB GPU memory occupation.
-Then, we evaluate the real-time performance of our models on three edge computing embedded systems: NVIDIA Jetson Nano, Xavier NX, and AGX Orin.
-Nano and Xavier NX are low-power embedded devices, and the AGX Orin is the most powerful embedded platform deployed in autonomous systems.
-The Jetson Nano has a 4-core Arm Cortex-A57 processor, a 128-core NVIDIA Maxwell GPU, and 4 GB of RAM.
-The Jetson Xavier NX works with a 6-core NVIDIA Carmel Arm processor, a 384-core NVIDIA Volta GPU, and 8 GB of RAM.
-The AGX Orin owns a 12-core Arm Cortex-A78AE processor, a 2048-core NVIDIA Ampere GPU, and 32 GB of RAM.
-For a fair comparison, we report the results of Jetson Nano in 10W power mode and Jetson Xavier NX in 15W power mode, both of which use the same configurations described in \cite{DBLP:conf/icra/0006DGNB22}.
-In addition, we report detailed results run in AGX Orin to show our advantage compared with the state-of-the-art fast depth estimation method.
+\textit{Hardware Platforms:} We train our networks on a single NVIDIA RTX 3090 GPU with 9 GB of GPU memory, and evaluate the real-time performance on three edge computing embedded systems: the NVIDIA Jetson Nano, Xavier NX, and AGX Orin.
+The Jetson Nano and Xavier NX are low-power embedded devices, while the AGX Orin is the most powerful platform deployed in autonomous systems.
+We report results for Jetson Nano in 10W power mode and Xavier NX in 15W power mode, using the same configurations as described in~\cite{DBLP:conf/icra/0006DGNB22}.
+Additionally, we present detailed results for the AGX Orin to highlight our advantage compared to state-of-the-art fast depth estimation methods.

-\paragraph{Dataset} We train and evaluate our networks on the KITTI \cite{DBLP:journals/ijrr/GeigerLSU13} dataset using the train/test data split described in \cite{DBLP:conf/nips/EigenPF14}.
-For training, we follow Zhou et al.’s \cite{DBLP:conf/cvpr/ZhouBSL17} pre-processing to remove static frames.
-During the evaluation, we clip depth to 80m per standard practice \cite{DBLP:conf/cvpr/GodardAB17}.
+\textit{Dataset:} We train and evaluate our networks on the KITTI~\cite{DBLP:journals/ijrr/GeigerLSU13} dataset, following the train/test data split described in~\cite{DBLP:conf/nips/EigenPF14}. , We remove static frames~\cite{DBLP:conf/cvpr/ZhouBSL17} during training, and clip the depth to 80m per standard practice~\cite{DBLP:conf/cvpr/GodardAB17} during evaluating.

-\paragraph{Training Details} Our method is implemented in PyTorch \cite{DBLP:conf/nips/PaszkeGMLBCKLGA19} with 32-bit floating-point precision.
-We use the AdamW \cite{DBLP:conf/iclr/LoshchilovH19} optimizer with a learning rate of $1 \times 10^{-4}$, and a batch size of 8.
-We train for 20 epochs and reduce the learning rate by 10 after 15 epochs.
-Additionally, we use the same data augmentation and the self-supervised strategy during training as Monodepth2 \cite{DBLP:conf/iccv/GodardAFB19}.
+\textit{Training Details:} Our method is implemented in PyTorch using 32-bit floating-point precision.
+We use the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and a batch size of 8.
+We train for 20 epochs, reducing the learning rate by 10 after 15 epochs.
+Data augmentation and self-supervised strategy during training are the same as in Monodepth2~\cite{DBLP:conf/iccv/GodardAFB19}.